 Everyone who has ever lived will go through at least one experience that will influence the trajectory of their lives.
 I am no exception.
 Several days ago, I was talking with some work friends about how each of us was like when we were children.
 I attested to them that how I am now is almost nothing like I was when I was a child!
 Yes, there are still a few similarities to my personality today, for I am the same person, but there has been a lot that has changed as well.
 The experiences that I feel changed my life the most are these:

-Becoming a born-again Christian
+- Becoming a born-again Christian

-My brother moving away
+- My brother moving away

-Getting my current job
+- Getting my current job